MrDrElliot/Multi-Window-Plugin/README.md

 ## Support

-If you encounter any issues or have suggestions for improvements, please [[submit an issue](https://github.com/example/multiwindow-plugin/issues)](https://github.com/MrDrElliot/Multi-Window-Plugin/issues). on GitHub.
+If you encounter any issues or have suggestions for improvements, please [submit an issue](https://github.com/MrDrElliot/Multi-Window-Plugin/issues) on GitHub.

 ---

-**Note:** Replace `example/multiwindow-plugin` with the actual GitHub repository URL for the MultiWindow Plugin.
+**Note:** Replace `MrDrElliot/Multi-Window-Plugin` with the actual GitHub repository URL for the Multi-Window Plugin.
 ```